Ruth Gilbert (poet): Family background and early life

 Ruth Gilbert was born in 1917 at Greytown in the Wairarapa during her mother's visit to the Featherston Military Camp where Captain Gilbert was training.
 She lived until 8 years old in Invercargill; thereafter in Hamilton city overlooking the river from 1925 till 1935.
 She was educated at Hamilton West Primary School and at Hamilton Girls' High School.
 In 1935 she trained at what is now the Dunedin School of Physiotherapy, completing her diploma in 1938.
 During 1938 to 1946 she was employed in the Waikato Hospital, Wellington Hospital (Otaki Branch, where she was in charge of the Physiotherapy Department), and Christchurch Hospital.
 Most of her experience was with young orthopaedic and geriatric patients.
 Ruth returned home for four years to nurse her mother, who died of cancer in 1943.

 For seven years, she was engaged to Rev. John Dinsmore Johnston, born 19 November 1912.
 Johnston was Irish and Ruth Gilbert's poem "Leprechaun" written 1939 in Irish dialect may relate to him.
 Johnston studied at Knox College 1937–1938 when presumably he and Ruth Gilbert met.
 Johnston left New Zealand to serve as a missionary in China, arriving there on 13 March 1941.
 He was interned during the Japanese occupation of Hong Kong December 1941 – September 1945.
 He returned to New Zealand on 24 October 1945.

 Ruth Gilbert married John Bennett Mackay, a physician specialising in chest diseases.
 Their marriage took place on VJ Day, the day the Pacific war ended, when "All the bells were ringing."

+Their children were Michael (born 1946), Deirdre (1951), Charles (1954), and Pippa (1957).
+Ruth travelled for a year with her family to England and France in 1953, when John received his MRCP degree.
+His FRCP was conferred by the College later.
+She and John made four trips to Samoa on professional business.
+In 1975-7 she made a trip on her own to New York City to visit her son Michael who was working as a physician there.